justinvdm/sig/readme.md

 When a signal is no longer needed, [`end`](#end) should be used.
 Killing a signal causes the signal to end each of its targets (and in turn, each target will end their own targets), [disconnects](#disconnects) the signal from the signal chain and clears the signal's state.

+If the signal still has values buffered that it needs to send, the signal ending is scheduled for after the buffer has cleared.
+To avoid this causing memory leaks when a signal's buffer never clears, the signal is disconnected from its source signal regardless of whether the buffer is clear or not, allowing the signal to be garbage collected once it goes out of scope.

 Note that creating signals without ending them when done with them will lead to memory leaks for the same reasons not removing event listeners will when using an event listener pattern.

 <a name="disconnects"></a>